MasumiYano/MasumiYano/README.md

 Hi 👋 My name is Masumi Yano
 ============================

-Junior CS Student @ University of Washington
+Junior CS Student @ University of Washington | Ex-Vice President/Project Lead of Coding Club
 --------------------------------------------

 I am a junior CS major student passionate about the world of software!!
 My dreams is to become deep learning engineer.
 I am learning Java in college, but in the meantime, I also self-teach machine learning technologies such as Python, JavaScript, and TensorFlow.
 I have many projects I made with Java, JavaScript, HTML, and CSS.